 Wait for the Prime Minister of the United Kingdom to write a tweet, with text in it.
 You take the sha256 hash of the tweet (in UTF-8), and use the result as a (big-endian) number to index into the (numerically) sorted list of all Discord IDs who tied for the top score in the round.
 (The lowest ID is at index 0, and the index is modulo the length of the list.)
 Whoever is selected, wins!

 I recommend you make friends in high places if you'd like to influence the result of the tiebreaker.

-During the guessing phase, you can also click the tickbox next to a name to vote that you like that entry.
+During the guessing phase, you can click the "like" button on an entry to show that you like it.
 You can like as many entries as you, well, like.
 At the end, the game will add up how many likes each entry got.
 That's like, separate to your score from guessing though.
 There's no prize but pride.

 Although it's not very interesting, taking code from third-party sources is usually allowed.
 However, there is an exception to this.
 There are 3 criteria for code to count as illegally plagiarised:

 If your submission contains any code that meets all of these criteria, it is subject to disqualification.